Karagul/lecture-source-py/source/rst/geom_series.rst

 of the multiplier as the outcome of a dynamic process that we describe next

-Dynamic version of Keynesian multiplier
+Dynamic Version of Keynesian Multiplier
 ---------------------------------------

 We arrive at a dynamic version by interpreting the nonnegative integer